nobelk/pymake/README.md

 # pymake
-Production grade makefile for Python Poetry projects.
+Easy to use makefile to create Python projects using poetry.

 ## Requirements